ntko/linuxdoc/vscode_dartlang_basic.md

         // Provide an implementation, so the method is not abstract here...
       }
     }

+>NOTE: use `extends` create subclass ,thus we can use `super` to refer parent class.
+In contrast to `implements` that just implements a class.

 Calling an abstract method results in a runtime error.